-Spa 430.
+- Spa 430.
 Adv.
 Latin Am.
 Identities/Cultures.
 An in-depth survey of Latin American realities through various genres (myths, legends, chronicles, essays, films and documentaries), from pre-Columbian, discovery, conquest, and colonial periods up to independence and recent times.
 Prerequisite: Spa 320 and one additional 300-level course in Spanish above 320.
 Not open to students with prior credit in 330.
 Satisfies the CP ACE.

-Spa 431.
+Partially satisfies the LA CCR. - Spa 431.
 Adv.
 Latin Am.
 Lit./Popular Culture.
 An in-depth survey of contemporary topics such as national identity, gender relations, political action, and indigenous movements in Latin American distinctive narratives as found in political cartoons, music, films, documentaries, and contemporary social media.
 Prerequisite: Spa 320 and one additional 300-level course in Spanish above 320.
 Not open to students with prior credit in 331 Satisfies the CP ACE.

-Spa 436.
+Partially satisfies the LA CCR. - Spa 436.
 Adv.
 Medieval & Golden Age Spain.
 Advanced analysis of a variety of historical documents, literary texts and artistic manifestations in order to understand a society that produced rogues, heroes, saints, pilgrims and inquisitors.
 Concepts such as diversity (religious, cultural, ethnic), nationalism, empire, honor, myth and deceit will be explored.
 Prerequisites: Spa 320 and one additional course above Spa 320.
 Not open to students with prior credit in 336.

-Spa 439.
+Partially satisfies the LA CCR. - Spa 439.
 Adv.
 Clash of Cultures.
 An in-depth survey and analysis of texts detailing the indigenous experience during the process of cultural hybridization brought about by Spanish colonization of the Caribbean, Mesoamerica, and the Andes in the fifteenth and sixteenth centuries.
 Texts and authors may include the Popul Vuh, Fray Bartolomé de las Casas, Guamán Poma de Ayala, Nezahualcóyotl, Colón, Díaz del Castillo, and the Inca Garcilaso de la Vega.
 Prerequisite: Spa 320 and one additional 300-level course in Spanish above 320.
 Not open to students with prior credit in 339.
 Satisfies the CP ACE.
 Satisfies Other Cultures LADR.

-Spa 457.
+Partially satisfies the LA CCR. - Spa 457.
 Academic Internship as the Culminating Experience.
-Satisfies the W2 ACE.
+Satisfies the W2 ACE. - Spa 471.

-Spa 471.
 Senior Thesis.
 Each student will choose a topic, carry out the research and write an extensive paper in Spanish.
-Satisfies the W2 ACE.
+Satisfies the W2 ACE. - Spa 499.

-Spa 499.
 Comprehensive Evaluation.

-Fearnow, Prince, Stark.
+Prince, Stark.

-Major: 121, 131, 312, 331, 334, and 471; four Theatre electives; and one of the following courses in dramatic literature: THR 311 or 348; ENG 245, 334, 336, 348, or 356; CLA 234; or other by petition.
+Major: 121; 131; 312; 331; 334; 471 (culminating experience); four Theatre electives; and one of the following courses in dramatic literature: THR 311 or 348; ENG 245, 334, 336, 348, or 356; CLA 234; or other by petition.